 The MIT Student Assistance Fund

-The MIT Student Assistance Fund is intended to provide financial assistance for all Joint Program students towards certain incidental expenses such as travel and equipment purchases which is not available for one reason or other through the student's principal advisor.
+The MIT Student Assistance Fund is intended to provide financial assistance for all Joint Program students towards certain incidental expenses such as travel and equipment purchases that are not available for one reason or other through the student's principal advisor.

 Who is eligible

 The Fund is for the use of all Joint Program students, no matter what discipline, no matter what department they are enrolled in.

 What the fund can be used for